envimate/message-mate/README.md

 for the configuration (synchronous or asynchronous) and can also contain Filter that need access to all messages.
 Messages, that passed the AcceptingChannel, are distributed into subscriber-specific Channels.
-Every class, which has at least on subscriber, corresponds t a Channel, that delivers all message of its class to its subscribers.
-On this Channel Filter can be added, that are specific for this class.
+Every `EventType`, which has at least on subscriber, corresponds to a Channel, that delivers all message of its type to its subscribers.
+On this Channel Filter can be added, that are specific for all messages of this `EventType`.

 #### Using the MessageBus